 5. REMEMBER ITS YOUR WEDDING DAY

 This one is probably the toughest.
-Unless you are incredibly lucky, you will likely experience at some point that other people will have an opinion on your wedding day.
-It can be especially tricky when parents who have contributed to your wedding fund start to have a say in your plans for the day.
+Unless you are incredibly lucky, at some stage you will receive the opinions of others on your wedding day.
+It can be especially tricky when family members who have contributed financially want a say in your plans.

 You may also feel a sense of wanting to keep up with other weddings you have been guests at.

 Be clear from the start what is important to you both, and stick with it.
-It doesn’t matter what one of your friends did or had at their wedding day – what do YOU want for YOUR wedding day.
+It doesn’t matter what one of your friends did or had at their wedding day – what do YOU want for YOUR day?

-So now it’s over to you, enjoy the planning part – it is supposed to be fun.
+So now it’s over to you to start planning.
 And when you get to the part of booking your photographer – don’t forget to look me up 😉